How To Choose The Best SEO Company For You…

 - What kind of changes will be required to my website and will they be noticeable?
 You should expect them to talk about on-page and off-page changes.
 On-page will require changing content in various locations on each page, off-page will require changes to your meta data such as your title tag and meta descriptions updating.

 - I know that developing an incoming link profile is important, how will you develop additional links to my site?
 You should be looking for them to talk about quality of links as well as building a balanced link profile including publishing unique insights in your industry on leading websites, guest articles on relevant websites, a small number of high quality free and paid directories, working with journalists, creating ‘tentpole’ content, local websites, government or educational institutions, your suppliers etc…

 - Can you show me examples of your work?
 References are useful to physically speak to someone, however bear in mind that no one will provide you with a bad one.
 However you can look at their reviews online as these are harder to fake, especially if there are a large number of them.
-B2B review sites such as clutch are also very good indicators.
+B2B review sites such as clutch are very good indicators.
 You also want to see that they can point to current examples of their successes – short competitive keyword phrases such as “computer repairs” rather than “computer repairs for left handed plumbers”.

 - What volume of traffic increase is it reasonable to expect and over what time frame?
 There are a lot of factors to consider here but assuming your site is technically sound and has quality original content, it can typically take 6-12 months to see significant gains.
 If an SEO agency says they can guarantee 50-100% increase in quality traffic within about three months then treat with caution!